Most Dangerous Sports in the World for Injuries & Deaths in

 A hot air balloon consists of a considerable balloon known as an “envelope.”
 This balloon contains a large mass of hot air.
 The flyers are suspended in a gondola made of wicker material in a basket.

 A propane-powered torch creates hot air.
-The heated air inside the balloon makes it very buoyant because it has a lower density than the air outside the balloon.
+The heated air inside the balloon makes it very buoyant because it has a lower density than the air outside.

 The dangers are strong air currents pushing balloons off course into a structure like electric lines or buildings.